justynjen/Mind-Body--Keto/recipes/_posts/2017-07-20-getting-saucy-with-chef-nicole-really-quick-romesco-the-romance-of-romesco.md

 instagram_url:
 ---

 Romesco is a smoky, lightly spicy sauce made with roasted red peppers, almonds, and smoked paprika.
-It is as good on a sandwich as it is on freshly prepared meats and seafood, or simply used as a dip for crackers or crudit&eacute;s!
+It is as good on a sandwich as it is on freshly prepared meats and seafood, or simply used as a dip for crackers or crudités!

-&nbsp;

 ### GETTING SAUCY WITH CHEF NICOLE: REALLY QUICK ROMESCO

-&nbsp;

 ##### PREP TIME

 5 mins

-&nbsp;

 ##### TOTAL TIME

 5 mins

-&nbsp;

 This sauce-dip-condiment tastes light while bringing smoke and depth to whatever you pair it with.

-&nbsp;

 Author: Nicole Poirier